zhoukalex/data_engineer_alex/README.md

 - Log Parquet data in S3 needs to be heavily locked down to limited write access use cases.
 A) Writing new parquet data files B) Backfilling any parquet files with issues.
 - machina_raw is a datalake live table that is incrementally built using the parquet files in s3.
 - machina_cleaned and/or Machina_model_v1 can serve as baseline datasets for those who need processed log data.
 - These two data sets provide flexibility to add new dimensions, and/or business logic overtime.
-Data quality is not at risk to change over time since records are preserved in machina_raw.
+Historical log data is not at risk to change over time since records are preserved in machina_raw.

 ## Consider processing speed and use parallel processing for independent tasks when possible.
 Which parts of your pipeline can be parallelized?
 Which have to be done sequentially?
 - machina_raw is built sequentially as new parquet files arrive to s3.